Breakfast can be beyond cereal. Savory breakfasts can be more than satisfying.

 The opposite is also true.
 You can choose foods that are surrounded by vegetables, high in fiber, healthy fats and protein, and most importantly bioactives.
 Think simple savory breakfast recipes!
 Savory breakfasts can provide fat for energy, promote a healthy weight balance, increase our energy levels, reduce food cravings, help our brain function optimally, and balance our hormones, preventing those snacking pangs.
 You can choose to boost your innate biochemistry or destroy it.

-So instead of grabbing that bowl of cereal or “energy bar” as you run out the door, give one of these savory breakfast a try instead.
+So instead of grabbing that bowl of cereal or “energy bar” as you run out the door, give one of these savory breakfasts a try instead.

 Amanda’s Go-To Breakfasts Today